nadeemb53/game-engine/README.md

  *   **Materials:** Bodies have `Material` properties (friction, restitution) affecting collisions.
  *   **Extensible:** Designed in modules, making it easier to add new shapes, constraints, or features.
  *   **Built with Rust:** Aims for good performance and fewer bugs thanks to Rust's focus on safety and speed.
+ *   **Thoroughly Tested:** Comprehensive test suite covering 100+ test cases across all components, ensuring reliability and correctness of the physics simulation.

  ## Modules